kionnesmith90/kionnesmith90/README.md

-# Hello, I'm CHANGEME
+# Hello, I'm KIONNE
 <a href="https://linkedin.com/in/kionne-smith/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Certified cybersecurity professional embarking on an exciting journey to become a SOC Analyst Tier 1.
+Join me as I dive deeper into the world of cybersecurity and build the knowledge needed to defend against modern cyber threats!

 ## Objective
 [Provide Objective - Remove this afterwards]]